tower120/epoch_pattern/README.md

         bd_dirty = true;
     }
 ```
-The more cahced values we have, the bigger becomes our setter's dirty update list....
+The more cached values we have, the bigger becomes our setter's dirty update list....
 And you need not mess up with combination too...
 Which dirty flag depends on which setter group...

 One probable solution would be having dirty-list for each setter, like:
 ```c++